-2. Click the Log tab to view log information for your application.
+2. Click the Log tab to view log information for Sterling B2B Integrator.
 Log information is used with the File Search Service.

-Caution: If you do not first run the log filter on the server before clicking the Log tab, you will see the following error message: Error accessing

-/gisdav/<installDir>/searchResultsDir/searchResults.xml and the log page will be empty.
+If you do not first run the log filter on the server before clicking the Log tab, you will see the following error message: Error accessing /gisdav/<installDir>/searchResultsDir/searchResults.xml and the log page will be empty.